Y’all, can we have a conversation here? Do you use essential oils?

 *whispering* Do you actually believe they work??

-I recently had the chance to receive a set of essential oil samples from Bre at Nourishing the Home and to do a review here on the blog for you fine readers.
+I recently acquired a few of the most popular essential oils in order to do a review here on the blog for you fine readers.

 Prior to this opportunity I had not had much experience (at all) with essential oils.
 I think I had an old bottle of lavender EO from the drugstore kicking around in the back of my cupboards because some blog somewhere told me to get some for xyz brilliant DIY project that I’ve now totally forgotten.